 The 390 foot Trout Creek Bridge.

-We have reached the Deschutes River which we will run north along to the Colombia River.
-The Deschutes River is one of the very few rivers that runs north in the United States.
+The train then reached the Deschutes River which we would run north along to the Columbia River.
+The Deschutes River is one of the very few rivers in the United States that runs North.

 A rather rustic setting.

-Every turn of the river brings another beautiful view.
+Every turn of the river brought another beautiful view.

-Interesting rock formations were found all along the Deschutes River Canyon.
+Interesting rock formations are found all along the Deschutes River Canyon.

 The canyon got deeper and deeper as we continued north.
-The SP 4449 a few minutes later crossed the Deschutes River and I returned to my seat to relax.
-There I enjoyed the scenery and talked with various people about trains.
-Once the roads returned watching the chasers proved to be an interesting past time.
+A few minutes later, the train crossed the Deschutes River and I returned to my seat to relax.
+There I enjoyed the scenery and talked with several people about trains.
+Once the roads returned, watching the chasers proved to be an interesting pastime.

-After I ate my lunch a quick picture of the 4449 in the Deschutes River Canyon just below Oberbrook.
-Perhaps the most interesting chaser was the one in a small airplane which flew by us and later we saw he had landed in a very small field and the photographer had climbed up to the tracks to take his pictures at a unique location in the canyon.
+Perhaps the most interesting chaser was the one in a small airplane which flew by us and later had landed in a very small field.
+The photographer climbed up to the tracks to take his pictures at a unique location in the canyon.
 Later we saw him pass us again for the last time.
-We ran to Moody where the SP 4449 was serviced.
+We ran to Moody where Southern Pacific 4449 was serviced.

-Taking the curve with the BNSF Wishram Yard across the Colombia River.
+Taking a curve the BNSF Wishram Yard across the Columbia River come into view.

 Looking back at Tunnel 1.

-Running along Interstate 84 and causing traffic to slow as the drivers slow to watch our train.
+Running above Interstate 84 caused traffic to slow down as the drivers watched our train.

-The SP 4449 started out across the bridge.
+The Southern Pacific 4449 started across the bridge over the Columbia River.

-Curving off the bridge to the west and coming onto Washington soil.
+Once across, the train curved off the bridge to the west and into Washington.

 The look at the junction facing east.